Scifabric/pybossa.js/doc/library.rst

 1. Loading the Task data
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Every PyBossa application will have DOM skeleton where you will load the task data.
+Every PyBossa project will have DOM skeleton where you will load the task data.

 PyBossa.JS provides two methods that have to
-been overridden with some logic, as each application will have a different
+been overridden with some logic, as each project will have a different
 needs:

   * pybossa.taskLoaded(function(task, deferred){});